e-gov/TARA-Doku/SSO tehniline spetsifikatsioon.md

 2. Client application verifies whether user has active client application session and that client application session storage contains a valid (not expired) TARA SSO identity token.
 3. Client application finds that user identity token is about to expire and redirects user agent to TARA SSO with a valid SSO session update request.
 The request must include the identity token and a `prompt=none` parameter.
 4. TARA SSO validates the request
-    1. Verifies that an SSO session is still active for user agent
+    a.
+Verifies that an SSO session is still active for user agent
-    2. Verifies that the SSO session subject matches the subject in the received identity token.
+    b.
+Verifies that the SSO session subject matches the subject in the received identity token.
 5. If all validations passed, TARA SSO will issue a new authorization code to the client application.
 6. Using the authorization code, the client application makes an identity token request to TARA SSO.
 Tara responds with a new identity token and a directive for the user agent to update SSO session cookie expiration date to `currentTime + 15 minutes`.
 7. Client application stores identity token with into its session storage and shows protected content to user.